 Source Bloomberg

-The drama is palpable as Europe’s once great automotive industry is forced to face the harsh reality that its days are numbered.
+The drama is palpable as Europe's once great car industry is forced to face the harsh reality that its days are numbered.
 The pressure is on and the stakes could not be higher.
 Will they be able to adapt to the changing times, or will they collapse under the weight of their own outdated technology?

-Luca de Meo, CEO Renault Group and President of ACEA, the European manufacturers’ association
+Luca de Meo, CEO Renault Group and President of ACEA, the European manufacturers' association.

 This will also have an impact on the much-discussed profitability of electric vehicles.
 The industry and regulators must now summon their courage and ingenuity to rise to this massive challenge or risk being engulfed by the fires they have caused.